wcrandall/Mp3-Player/README.md

     * search for Microsoft.WindowsAPICodePack.Shell
     * Install it
     * Click Start
-    * Note: mark of the web error is encountered
+    * Note: If an error is given saying `Couldn't process file SongView.resx due to its being in the Internet or Restricted zone or having the mark of the web on the file.
+Remove the mark of the web if you want to process these files.`
       * Go to the MediaPlayer folder
       * Right click SongView.resx
       * Click properties
       * Click the General tab
-      * At the bottom by where it says `This file came from another computer and might be blocked to help protect this computer` Click unblock
+      * At the bottom by where it says `This file came from another computer and might be blocked to help protect this computer` Click 'Unblock'
       * Close Visual Studio, reopen the project, and click Start
 * Option 2
     * Click on the releases tab of the project in Github